Greedy walk on the real line: Introduction

 \begin{remark} There is a dynamic version of the greedy server, where new arrivals are not ignored while the server is traveling.
 This variation might be studied by similar arguments, but the dynamic mechanism introduces some extra complications that will not be considered here. \end{remark}

+\begin{remark} The assumption of constant speed is natural in several contexts where the terminal speed is quickly achieved, but not crucial in our construction.
+In fact, for a server moving with constant acceleration, or any other mechanical constraints (which restarts after each service), mild modifications of our method yield the same results.
+Notice that the value of $v$ plays no role in Theorem~\ref{thm:transientlog}. \end{remark}

-Heuristically, the asymptotics described by Theorem~\ref{thm:transientlog} is what one should expect to happen, assuming that the server will indeed move most of the times in the same direction.
+Heuristically, the asymptotics described by Theorem~\ref {thm:transientlog} is what one should expect to happen, assuming that the server will indeed move most of the times in the same direction.
 Suppose that all of the first $N$ customers were found to the right of the server.
 The typical distance between the server and the next customer to the right is about $\frac{1}{N}$, because customers have been arriving to this region for about $N$ time units.
-To the left of the server there are regions of size about $\frac{1}{N-1}$, $\frac{1}{N-2}$, $\frac{1}{N-3}$, etc., where the arrival of customers is rather recent: they must have happened during the last $1$, $2$, $3$, etc., units of time.
-If the server is eventually moving only to the right (or the excursions to the left are very sparse in time), the server position $S_N$ should therefore diverge as $\log N$.
+To the left of the server, there are regions of size about $\frac{1}{N-1}$, $\frac{1}{N-2}$, $\frac{1}{N-3}$, etc., where the arrival of customers is rather recent: they must have happened during the last $1$, $2$, $3$, etc., units of time.
+If the server is eventually moving only to the right (or the excursions to the left are very sparse in time), the server position $S_N$ should therefore diverge as $\log N$.\footnote{This heuristics is confirmed by the asymptotic behavior of a continuous model in $\RR$ where there is no greedy mechanism and the server is always moving to the right \cite{kurkova-96}, as well as for the greedy server on $\ZZ$ \cite{kurkova-menshikov-97}.}

 However, the probability that the next customer is found to the left of the server is about $\frac{C}{N}$, which implies that it will happen some time in the future.
-In fact, the server will make an excursion of length $\frac{c}{N}$ to the left for infinitely many $N$, for any constant $c$.
+In fact, the server will make an excursion of length $\frac{c}{N}$ to the left for infinitely many $N$, for any constant $c$, in contrast with its discrete variant.
 Nevertheless, the probability that the two next customers are both to the left is about $\frac{C}{N^2}$.
-One may thus push this argument and show that indeed, with positive probability, the system will never produce microscopic scenarios which could -- together with this local routing mechanism -- cause important changes in the server's course.
+One may thus push this argument and show that indeed, with positive probability, the system will never produce microscopic scenarios capable of causing important changes in the server's course.

-The same asymptotics has been obtained in~\cite{kurkova-96} for a continuous model in $\RR$ where there is no greedy mechanism, and the server is always moving to the right.
-A model with a discrete set of stations $\ZZ$ and greedy routing scheme was considered in~\cite{kurkova-menshikov-97}, where the possibility of backward jumps is eventually overwhelmed by the typical macroscopic configurations within each of the service stations.
-In the continuous system we show that, unlike the discrete variant, the server does change direction infinitely often, but eventually all the changes in direction are reverted immediately.

-Our approach is based on the customers environment as viewed from the server.
-Namely, it learns only the information that is necessary and sufficient to determine the next movement, and the positions of further waiting customers remain unknown.